 You have probably seen composite decking options at your local hardware store or lumberyard, and likely have wondered how these products compare to wood decking.

 In your search for information, a good first question to answer is: What is a composite board?

-Built to last, some composite deck manufacturers offer warranties, like MoistureShield’s limited lifetime warranty that can’t be matched by most wood decking.
+Built to last, some composite deck manufacturers offer warranties, like MoistureShield’s limited lifetime warranty that can not be matched by most wood decking.